DawitSurithpinyo/first_balance/log/devDiary.md

     - Flask app factory pattern (adapted from [this official guide](https://flask.palletsprojects.com/en/stable/patterns/appfactories/) and [this blog](https://medium.com/@ferrohardian/application-factory-pattern-starting-your-flask-project-e17dd2f12013)) allows creating different app instances for configuration/testing.

-        - The initial idea was to create a class to handle app creation and use as a singleton, but this could be difficult for creating tests with different app configurations in the future.
+        - The initial idea was to create a class to handle app creation and use as a "single instance", but this could be difficult for creating tests with different app configurations in the future.
     - Separating endpoints into layers based on roles allows clearer flows, better testing and error handling, etc.

         - middlewares: handle authentication checking to prevent unauthorized access to restricted API endpoints